-If you think this of the process at a corporate customer who is sending payment file to the bank, the steps would be as follows:
+If you think of the process at a corporate customer who is sending a payment file to the bank, the steps would be as follows:

-- 1. Create (ascii) payment file in corporate legacy.
-This is called the "Payload". - 2.
-Perform Base64 -coding to the Payload. - 3.
-Create a XML file called "Application Request", having elements such as Content and Signature ("command=UploadFile"). - 4.
-Put the Base64-coded Payload into Content element of the "Application Request". - 5.
-Digitally sign (Enveloped -type) the whole "Application Request" with the Private Key of the Signing Certificate. - 6.
-Perform Base64-coding to the signed Application Request. - 7.
-Create a SOAP message for "Upload File" Use Case based on the WSDL. - 8.
-Insert Signed and Base64-coded Application Request into SOAP message Body part. - Digitally sign (detached type XML Digital Signature) the whole SOAP message with the Private Key of Sender Certificate and put the signature into SOAP-header This step is usually performed by the SOAP software based on a security configuration. - 10.
-Send the SOAP request and wait for a response.
+- 1. Create payment file in corporate legacy format or other native format.
+This is called the "Payload". - Optional: perform compression of the Payload.
+Recommended algorithm is RFC1952 GZIP. - 3.
+Perform Base64 encoding of the (optionally compressed) Payload. - Create an XML document called ApplicationRequest, having elements such as Content and Signature. - 5.
+Put the Base64-coded Payload into Content element of the ApplicationRequest XML document. - 6.
+Digitally sign (Enveloped type XML Digital Signature) the whole Application Request XML document with the Private Key of the Signing Certificate. - Optional: Perform XML Encryption to the Content element in the ApplicationRequest XML document to create an EncryptedData element.
+In the ApplicationRequest element replace the Content element by the EncryptedData element. - 8.
+Perform Base64encoding to the signed ApplicationRequest. - 9.
+Create a SOAP message based on the WSDL. - 10.
+Insert the Signed and Base64-coded Application Request into SOAP message Body part. - 11.
+Digitally sign (detached type XML Digital Signature) the whole SOAP message with the Private Key of Sender Certificate and put the signature into SOAP-header.
+This step is usually performed by the SOAP software based on a security configuration.

+12. Send the SOAP message and wait for a response.